celo-org/docs/docs/getting-started/running-oracles.md

 ### Setting up your keys in the node

-In the instructions to generate an account and store it the node can be found [here](https://docs.celo.org/getting-started/mainnet/running-a-full-node-in-mainnet#create-an-account-and-get-its-address).
+Instructions to generate an account and store it in the node can be found [here](https://docs.celo.org/getting-started/mainnet/running-a-full-node-in-mainnet#create-an-account-and-get-its-address).

 ### Recommended configuration